teambit/bit/scopes/workspace/eject/eject.docs.md

 ## Eject Feature Description
-one of the common scenarios of using `bit eject` is to make a quick change to an external component dependency.
-The component needs to be imported first and once it's changed and exported, there is no need to have it in the current workspace.
-Without `eject`, the next steps would be: 1) remove the component from the workspace sing `bit remove` and 2) installing the component using `bit install`.
+one of the common scenarios of using `bit eject` is to make a quick change to an external (component) dependency.
+The component needs to be imported first and once it's changed and exported, there is no need to keep it in the current workspace.
+Without `eject`, the next steps would be: 1) remove the component from the workspace by `bit remove` and 2) installing the component by `bit install`.

 `bit eject` combines the commands above to one command.